nophibiton/nophibiton/README.md

 ### Hi there 👋, I am [Nophi](https://www.linkedin.com/in/nophi-biton/).
 I am a civil engineer and a researcher who works in the field of structural reliability and optimal design.
-In my research, I explore and develop new methodologies to ensure structural safety with explicit consideration of engineering uncertainties.
+In my research, I explore and develop new methodologies to ensure structural safety under the explicit consideration of the effects of engineering uncertainties.
+By leveraging probabilistic methods, my goal is to ensure safety at the structure level and ultimately promote reliability and resilience at the urban community level.

 ### 🌱 I’m currently learning [Machine Learning](https://www.statlearning.com/).